 Apostle to the Gentiles

-Listen as Dr Martyn Lloyd-Jones preaches on Romans 11:13-15 and works through the teaching of Paul to the Gentiles.
-Different interpretations of these controversial words by Paul are examined, and the various out-workings of each are addressed.
-Learn the difference between translation and interpretation.
-Paul preaches as an apostle to the Gentiles, and he wants us all to know that.
-Why does Paul emphasize his office as a preacher to the Gentiles?
-Is Paul’s ultimate and ulterior motive the salvation of the Jews?
-Dr Martyn Lloyd-Jones addresses these questions along with the false notions that surround both the Jew and the Gentile.
+In this sermon on Romans 11:13–15 titled “Apostle to the Gentiles,” Dr Martyn Lloyd-Jones works through the teaching of Paul to the Gentiles.
+Different interpretations of these controversial words by Paul are examined and the various out-workings of each are addressed.
+He explains the difference between translation and interpretation.
+Paul preaches as an apostle to the Gentiles and he emphasizes this office, perhaps with an ultimate and ulterior motive for the salvation of the Jews.
+Dr. Lloyd-Jones addresses these questions along with the false notions that surround both the Jew and the Gentile.
 Evangelism, teaching, and warning are all essential to Paul’s word to these people and for today’s believers.
-Is the Gospel different for Jew and Gentile?
-Be diligent in study and see the full blessing that God has offered to you through Christ.
-Embrace the Word of God and the hope of the Gospel that is now available for every human, no matter the race, gender, or ethnicity.
+Is the gospel different for Jew and Gentile?
+Listeners are encouraged to be diligent in study and see the full blessing that God has offered through Christ, embracing the word of God and the hope of the gospel that is now available for every human, no matter the race, gender, or ethnicity.
 Salvation has been purchased through the blood of Christ for the purification of more than just the Jews.

 About Dr. Martyn Lloyd-Jones